google-site-verification=CL-zYcX4_lQvFU3acKJA6fV9t1ETx-Ho9TJMhCjR-kk

 The Bottom Line

-After years of real-world use — here is our final word.
+After years of real-world use — the final word on the EU2200i.

 What Honda Got Right